Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Slicing results with the counting dimension.

 \section{Slicing results with the counting dimension.}

 Consider a cone of arbitrary small angular width $\theta$, centered around the $y-$axis, with vertex at the origin and pointing up.
-In this case, for some large $ k_0 >0$, \footnote{In order to construct a set with mass dimension 3/2, we chose the scale $2^{2^{k}}$ instead of $2^k$ since if we have a range of $k$ values from 1 to some $k_0$, the levels are so sparse that only the last level $k_{0}$ is relevant when counting the points for the mass dimension till height $2^{2^{k_0}}$.
-With the scaling $2^{k_0}$ we would need to add up all the points in all the lower levels as well.} for each $k\geq k_0$, we fill the annular region inside the cone between the heights $2^{2^{k+1}}$ and $2^{2^{k}}+2^{2^{k+1}}$ with all the points belonging to $\mathbb{Z}^{2}$ within the annular region.
+Let us call this cone $\mathcal{C}$.
+Let $l_1,l_2$ be the two limiting lines of the cone.
+In this case, for some large $ k_0 >0$, \footnote{In order to construct a set with mass dimension 3/2, we chose the numbers $2^{2^{k}}$ instead of $2^k$ since if we have a range of $k$ values from 1 to some $k_0$, the levels are so sparse that only the last level $k_{0}$ is relevant when counting the points for the mass dimension till height $2^{2^{k_0}}$.
+With the scaling $2^{k_0}$ we would need to add up all the points in all the lower levels as well.} for each $k\geq k_0$, we fill the annular region inside the cone between the heights $2^{2^{k+1}}$ and $2^{2^{k+1}}+ 2^{2^{k}}$ with all the points belonging to $\mathbb{Z}^{2}$ within the annular region; i.e. we consider the intersection of $\mathcal{C}$ with the region $\{(x,y)\in \Z^2: 2^{2^{k+1}}\leq y\leq 2^{2^{k+1}}+ 2^{2^{k}} \}$.
 This example was already considered in \cite{Aritro}.
-This is a set of mass dimension $3/2$ with each of the tubes within the cone having mass dimension $1/2$.
-However this is also a set that has counting dimension 2: since for all $k\geq k_0$ above the height $2^{2^{k+1}}$ we have a square of dimension $2^{2^{k}} \times 2^{2^{k}}$ that is filled with points of the integer grid.
-As $k$ is taken to infinity, this implies that we have a set of counting dimension 2.
-Moreover, each of the tubes has an intersection with $\sim 2^{2^{k}}$ many points just above the height $2^{2^{k+1}}$ and so as $k$ is taken to infinity, each of the tubes are shown to have counting dimension 1.
+This is a set of mass dimension $3/2$ with each of the tubes within $\C$ having mass dimension $1/2$.
+However this is also a set that has counting dimension 2: since for all $k\geq k_0$ above the height $2^{2^{k+1}}$ we effectively have a square of dimension $2^{2^{k}} \times 2^{2^{k}}$ that is filled with points of the integer grid.
+Considering this sequence of cubes, as $k$ is taken to infinity, this implies that we have a set of counting dimension 2.
+Moreover, each of the tubes has an intersection with $\sim 2^{2^{k}}$ many points just above the height $2^{2^{k+1}}$ and so as $k$ is taken to infinity, each of the tubes also have counting dimension 1.